1Thessalonians 3:4-5

 God puts us into a squeeze play.
 Compression produces gold and compression produces character in the Christian life.

-Suffer affliction (2346) (thlibo from tribos = wear away, rub, break in pieces; NIDNTT says thlibo is from the root thlao = squash, crush) (See study of related word thlipsis) literally means to press, squash, hem in and then to be narrow.
-It pictures putting pressure upon or a pressing in upon or a pressing hard upon a person (as upon Jesus getting in the boat to keep from being crowded in Mark 3:9).
+Suffer affliction (2346) (thlibo from tribos = wear away, rub, break in pieces; NIDNTT says thlibo is from the root thlao = squash, crush) (See study of related word thlipsis) literally means to press, squeeze, crush, squash, hem in and then to be narrow.

-The idea is to press together, compress, squash, hem in.
+To reiterate, the idea of thlibo is to press together, compress, squash, hem in.
 Figuratively thlibo refers to sufferings that arise from the pressure of circumstances or from the antagonism of persons and so means to afflict, to harass, to discomfit, to oppress, to vex.
-Philosophically group (thlibo, thlipsis) used for life’s afflictions.
-And so thlibo means to trouble, to afflict, to distress, to oppress, to cause trouble.
-In the passive voice it means to be the recipient of such trouble, etc, and thus to experience hardship or be afflicted (see 2Cor 1:6).
+Philosophically, this word group (thlibo, thlipsis) is often used to describe life’s afflictions.
+Thus thlibo means to trouble, to afflict, to distress, to oppress, to cause trouble.
+In the passive voice it means to be the recipient of such trouble, to experience hardship or be afflicted (2Cor 1:6).

 Here are some phrases in which thlibo is found in ancient secular Greek writings: "tight quarters", "the city is jammed full with a multitude", "a tight place and full of bad snakes", "distressed by someone's scheming", "distressed soul".
 The figurative used in classic Greek use is common, both in the sense of oppress (external) and of grieve, vex (internal).
 Epictetus speaks of the pressures of life (ta thlibonta) which the true Stoic must and can overcome (Dissertationes, 4, 1, 45; cf. 1, 25, 17 and 28; 2, 27, 2 f.; 3, 13, 8).